Condition · Evidence Hub

 Vagus Nerve Stimulation for Cancer Support

 Does vagus nerve stimulation help with cancer support?
-9 human studies have investigated VNS for cancer support, including 3 RCTs and 6 controlled trials, published between 2019 and 2025, with 6 published since 2022.
+5 human studies have investigated VNS for cancer support, including 1 RCT, 3 controlled trials, and 1 narrative review, published between 2019 and 2025, with 2 published since 2022.
 Studies use transcutaneous auricular (taVNS) and implanted (iVNS) stimulation.
 Findings vary by study design and population; the studies below are ranked by evidence strength so you can weigh the research directly.

 Human Studies